-It is my pleasure to have the opportunity to join CBA since September 2019.
+I am glad to have the opportunity to join CBA in September 2019.
 I was born in Taipei, Taiwan.
-I received bachelor’s and master’s degrees in Physics from National Taiwan University and Ph.D. in Physics from the University of Wisconsin-Madison, USA.
+I received my bachelor’s and master’s degrees in Physics from National Taiwan University, and a Ph.D. degree in Physics from the University of Wisconsin-Madison, USA.
 My research field was experimental astroparticle physics (neutrino).

-Later I changed my field from physics to environmental science, believing it is closer to the real world.
+Later I changed my field from physics to environmental sciences, believing it is closer to the real world.
 I am in particular interested in the research related to climate change.

-Here in CBA, one of my ongoing project is the study to disentangle effects of natural and anthropogenic drivers on forest carbon uptake, using in-situ measured FLUXNET data, modelled sulphur and nitrogen deposition data, and multivariate nonlinear regression technique.
+Here in CBA, one of my studies was to establish an empirical model that predicts carbon uptake of forests (i.e., the Net Ecosystem Production, NEP).
+It has been achieved by disentangling the effects of seven natural and anthropogenic drivers on forest carbon uptake, using in-situ measured FLUXNET data across Europe (including air temperature, precipitation, solar radiation, soil texture, and forest plant functional type), modelled sulphur and nitrogen deposition data from EMEP, and multivariate nonlinear regression technique GAMs.